 Foreign Policy Internships (Five Programs)

 Interested applicants should have a demonstrated interest in human rights, democracy, and social justice in Latin America; initiative and flexibility; the ability to work in a fast-paced environment; good organizational skills; follow-through; and attention to detail.
-Motivated, self-starting interns excel at WOLA.
-A minimum of intermediate-advanced Spanish proficiency is required.
-Intermediate Portuguese language abilities and technical skills are highly desired.
-In general, the Yudelman Internship Program is not open to students who have passed beyond their undergraduate studies due to its significant administrative component.
+A minimum of intermediate-advanced Spanish proficiency is required for all internships.
+Intermediate Portuguese language skills and an interest/experience in development, operations, or communications are pluses.
+Lastly due to the paid nature of this internship you must be authorized to work in the United States.

 In order to be considered for an internship, WOLA needs the following materials: